• Good quality deformed bars with grade HRB400 System 1

 *If you would like to get our price, please inform us the size, standard/material and quantity.
 Thank you very much for your attention.

-Q: How do steel rebars improve the structural integrity of a building?
+Q: How do steel rebars contribute to the overall fire resistance of a structure?

-Q: How do steel rebars prevent cracking in concrete?
+Q: How do steel rebars affect the overall cost of maintenance?

 Send your message to us